-The WebMasterONE series controller is multi-functional, but not all of the features mentioned are necessarily present in the controller you have received.
+The WebMaster Industrial Water series controller is multi-functional, but not all of the features mentioned are necessarily present in the controller you have received.
 All features can be added in the field.

-The controller may be configured to control a cooling tower, or a boiler, or both.
-Standard features include a direct sensor measurement of either conductivity, pH, or ORP; six digital inputs (for flow switch, metering pump flow feedback, counter, or other use), eight relay outputs, and both Ethernet and USB connections to a computer.
+Standard features include a direct sensor measurement of pH, ORP, chlorine, chlorine dioxide, ozone, Peracetic acid, or conductivity; six digital inputs (for flow switch, metering pump flow feedback, flow meter, counter, or other use), eight relay outputs, and both Ethernet and USB connections to a computer.

 Optional features include: